O2V-Mapping: Online Open-Vocabulary Mapping with Neural Implicit Representation: Abstract

 \section{Abstract}

 Online construction of open-ended language scenes is crucial for robotic applications, where open-vocabulary interactive scene understanding is required.
 Recently, neural implicit representation has provided a promising direction for online interactive mapping.
 However, implementing open-vocabulary scene understanding capability into online neural implicit mapping still faces three challenges: lack of local scene updating ability, blurry spatial hierarchical semantic segmentation and difficulty in maintaining multi-view consistency.
 To this end, we proposed O2V-mapping, which utilizes voxel-based language and geometric features to create an open-vocabulary field, thus allowing for local updates during online training process.
 Additionally, we leverage a foundational model for image segmentation to extract language features on object-level entities, achieving clear segmentation boundaries and hierarchical semantic features.
 For the purpose of preserving consistency in 3D object properties across different viewpoints, we propose a spatial adaptive voxel adjustment mechanism and a multi-view weight selection method.
-Extensive experiments on open-vocabulary object localization and semantic segmentation demonstrate that O2V-mapping achieves online construction of language scenes while enhancing accuracy, outperforming the previous SOTA method.
+Extensive experiments on open-vocabulary object localization and semantic segmentation demonstrate that O2V-mapping achieves online construction of language scenes while enhancing accuracy, outperforming the previous SOTA method.We have now open-sourced our code at \href{https://github.com/Fudan-MAGIC-Lab/O2Vmapping.git}{https://github.com/Fudan-MAGIC-Lab/O2Vmapping.git}.

 \keywords{NeRF \and Open-Vocabulary \and Language Scene Construction}